Sarah Khan

 appears in Urdu-language television series.
-She made her acting debut with a supporting role in the 2012 serial Badi Aapa, followed by other brief roles in several series.
-Khan is best known for her portrayal as Miraal in the drama Sabaat and Zohra in drama Raqs-e-Bismil.
+She made her acting debut with a supporting role in Badi Aapa (2012), followed by other brief roles in several series and telefilms.
+She is the recipient of Pakistan International Screen Awards.

-She also played the role of Farisa in the romantic Alvida (2015) and later on appeared as Saba in the mystery drama Mohabbat Aag Si (2015).
-She subsequently portrayed leading roles in the romantic drama Tumhare Hain, tum meri ho (2016),the black magic-based Nazr-e-Bad (both 2017), Belapur Ki Dayan (2018).
+She gained her recognition through romantic series Alvida (2015) and later on appeared as Saba in Mohabbat Aag Si (2015).
+She subsequently portrayed leading roles in the romantic series Tum Meri Ho (2016), the black magic-based Nazr-e-Bad (2017), Belapur Ki Dayan (2018) and Mere Bewafa (2018).

 Early life

-Khan was born on 14 July 1992, in Medina, Saudi Arabia to a Lebanese mother and a Pakistani Pashtun father of Yusufzai tribe.
-She has two sisters and one brother, including Noor Zafar Khan who is also an actress, Aisha Zafar Khan, and Hamza Zafar Khan.
+Khan was born on 14 July 1992 in Medina, Saudi Arabia to a Lebanese mother and a Pakistani Pashtun father of Yusufzai tribe.
+She has two sisters and one brother including, Noor Zafar Khan who is also an actress.